 The NGO sets its efforts on guaranteeing fair trade practices throughout the production chain.
-It recovers and documents ancestral techniques such as the use of natural fibers and dyes, and also promotes them.
-It cooperates on getting access to international certifications and the creation of social and economic networks that, later on, have an impact on local development.
+It recovers, documents, and promotes ancestral techniques such as the use of natural fibers and dyes.
+The NGO cooperates on getting access to international certifications and the creation of social and economic networks that, later on, have an impact on local development.

-The communities that animaná works with in the Andes are largely made up of smallscale family-run farms.
+The communities that animana works with in the Andes of Argentina are largely made up of small-scale family-run farms.
 As a result of the great benefits and the world's appreciation of raw materials that proceed from the animals they breed, those families sometimes sell these raw materials to large intermediaries - the ones who hold the greatest profits in the production cycle.

-animaná, in cooperation with other organizations, provides a trade network that bypasses the middlemen thus giving added value to the production activities of these families.
+animana, in cooperation with other organizations, provides a trade network that bypasses the middlemen, giving added value to the production activities of these families.
 We seek that transactions are made under the principles of Fair Trade.

-animaná conducts information to remote places and advocates for South American camelids' fibers classification and strengthens projects involved with the use and care of different animal and vegetable species in order to achieve the best quality in the final product.
+We conduct information to remote places and advocate for South American camelids fibers classification and strengthen projects involved with the use and care of different animal and vegetable species in order to achieve the best quality in the final product.

-animaná seeks to improve producers' quality and competitiveness standards, in order to achieve their integration and consolidation in the productive chain, encouraging equity in the commercialization of raw materials and the resulting product.
+Furthermore, in animana we seek to improve producers' quality and competitiveness standards and integrate them into the product chain, encouraging equity in the commercialization of raw materials and the resulting product.
 We work on information networks, prices, design and help build up their own networks, to associate and receive a fair profit and revalue their activity.
 In this way we create and strengthen a critical mass able to be self-sustainable.

 Our aim is to create a self-sustainable model that includes and actively empowers marginal urban and rural communities.
 We investigate, encourage and document traditional and inherited techniques, as well as the use of natural fibers.
 Additionally, we are forming alliances with projects dedicated to education, sexual education, providing health information, and prevention and treatment for disease, fomenting good practices.
-We give an incentive to the conformation of solidarity groups and selfsustainable cooperatives, helping to produce solid results from the NGO's work.
+We give an incentive to the conformation of solidarity groups and self-sustainable cooperatives, helping to produce solid results from the NGO's work.